insin/DOMBuilder/docs/htmlmode.rst

 .. versionadded:: 1.2

 The DOMBuilder API can also be used to generate HTML.
-The type of output it generates is controlled by the :js:attr:`DOMBuilder.mode` attribute.
+The type of output it generates is controlled by :js:attr:`DOMBuilder.mode`.

 .. js:attribute:: DOMBuilder.mode